2018 Bahrain Grand Prix Betting Tips: Räikkönen Offers Strong Appeal

 In recent years, the Bahrain Grand Prix has been dominated by Vettel and Hamilton – with the former taking three races and the latter two.
 Given the overall form, cars and starts to the season made by the pair, there's unsurprisingly little value available for Formula 1 betting enthusiasts at Sakhir on 8 April.

 Top betting sites online have odds of 10/11 on Hamilton and 3/1 on Vettel to win.
 Splitting the pair is tough and the prices don't offer much.
 Indeed, Hamilton was seemingly in full control in Australia until the safety car fiasco changed the race.

 The car issues handed it to Vettel – but the latter has a slight edge over Hamilton around Bahrain's hairpinned track.
-All this means it could make betting sense to swerve the pair and concentrate on Kimi Räikkönen, who continues to be highly priced by some fresh-faced internet bookies.
+All this means it could make betting sense to swerve the pair and concentrate on Kimi Räikkönen, who continues to be highly priced by some new internet bookies.

 Since its first running in 2004, Kimi Räikkönen is yet to win the Bahrain Grand Prix, but his podium finishes show race aptitude: